 Byzas and his staff thought Chalcedons were the blind people mentioned by the oracle, as they didn’t see that great location and chose Asian side.
 Therefore, Byzas decided to settle opposite to Chalcedons.
 The city began to be named as Byzantium after its founder Byzas.

-Constantinople – The Roman Empire
+2. Constantinople – The Roman Capital

-Foundation of Constantinople By Emperor Constantine
+Foundation of Constantinople

-Constantinople – The Byzantine Empire
+3. Constantinople – The Byzantine Capital

-The Eastern Rome (Byzantines) lost its twin sister and it was left alone on the stage of history.
+The Eastern Rome lost its twin sister and it was left alone on the stage of history.
 The kings of the Eastern Roman Empire conceived themselves as Cesar, while the common folks identified themselves as Romans.
-The reason why this civilization is known in modern history books as Byzantine is because the modern day historians derived it from the city’s first name Byzantium.
+The reason why this civilization is known in modern history as Byzantine Empire is because the modern day historians derived it from the city’s first name Byzantium.

 Byzantium Under Justinian’s Rule

-Thanks to the great conquests of Justinian in the West, The Byzantine Empire’s borders almost reached the level of the old Roman Empire.
+Thanks to the great conquests of Justinian in the West, The Byzantine Empire’s borders almost reached the level of the ancient Roman Empire.
 However, his successors were unable to protect these borders due to various reasons.

-The Fall of Constantinople 1453
+The Fall of Constantinople

-Istanbul (Konstantiniyye) – The Ottoman Period
+4. Konstantiniyye – The Ottoman Capital

 Hagia Sophia: From a Church to a Mosque